scintill/macos-server-apns-certs/README.md

-This repository is for getting APNs (Apple Push Notification service) certificates for functions formerly provided by macOS Server, e.g., self-hosted email push notifications on iOS.
-The official certificate generation function became unavailable on modern systems (typically requiring keeping an old VM around), so this project makes it more available and easy to use.
+This repository is for getting APNs (Apple Push Notification service) certificates for functions formerly provided by macOS Server, e.g., push notifications from your self-hosted email server to iOS's built-in Mail app.
+Apple's own certificate generation function became unavailable on modern systems (typically requiring keeping an old VM around), so this project makes it more available and easy-to-use.

-See https://github.com/st3fan/dovecot-xaps-plugin/ for an example of what you can do with the certificate.
+**Note**: See https://github.com/freswa/dovecot-xaps-daemon for a more polished and automated way to manage your mail certificate.

 # Requirements